 I grew up with NTUC all around me – NTUC FairPrice, NTUC Income and even read NTUC Lifestyle Magazine with the latest fruit juice advertisements.
+But I did not sign up for NTUC membership until way into my adult life.

 Why I refused to pay $9 a month for NTUC membership